byllynho/SellBackMart/docs/definitions.md

 # Definitions

-- Project: xxx (Nickname of project goes here)
+- Project: SellBackMart

 ## xxx (Second-level headings optionally may be used to organize definitions)

 xxx (Definitions of terms and concepts go here)

+Buyer -
+Seller -